cfern108/J124-Final-Project-Data-Analysis-and-Visualization-of-WIC-Benefits-Pregnant-Versus-PostPartum-/README.md

 * In Google Sheets, import each .csv file into three separate sheets (as tabs) ("Pregnant_Women_Participation", "Postpartum_Women_Participation", and "Total_Number_of_Participants") and group together the data based on year.
 There should be a color-coded system for each year in each sheet (e.g. green for 2013, purple for 2014, yellow for 2015, and blue for 2016).
 All years' data on annual participation are color-coded in pink.
 * My data is limited to the years (2013-2016) because those were the only years the data is available.
 The time frame for each year begins on October 1st and ends on September 1st of the following year.
 - In other words, 'Average Participation 10/12-09/13' refers to the year 2013, 'Average Participation 10/13-09/14' refers to the year 2014, 'Average Participation 10/14-09/15' refers to the year 2015, and  'Average Participation 10/15-09/16' refers to the year 2016.
 ## Analysis 1 ...
-Question: Which year (across all State agencies/Indian tribal organizations) saw the highest overall average WIC participation among postpartum mothers and pregnant women?
+Question: Which year saw the highest overall average (across all State agencies/Indian tribal organizations) WIC participation among pregnant women?
 Which one was the least?
 ### Step-By-Step Answer:
 1. Create a pivot table utilizing the 'Pregnant_Woman_Participation' sheet.
 - Add 'State Agency or Indian Tribal Organization' to the row.